 There’s nothing quite like the scent of a real Christmas tree in your home over the festive season, and while the debate still rages over whether real or fake options are more sustainable, the fact remains that you’d have to use your fake tree for well over a decade – and then dispose of it responsibly – to balance out its carbon footprint.
 Real trees, on the other hand, reduce the production of plastic, and are carbon positive up until the point of delivery.
 If you want to check your tree has been grown sustainably, look for FSC-certification logo.
 Otherwise, here are our top five ethically-focussed sellers in London.

-As well as offering sustainable, British, pot-grown trees for you to buy conveniently online, Green Elf will donate £3 for every tree purchased to the charity of your choice out of Great Ormond Street Children’s Hospital, Shelter or Dog’s Trust.
-Carbon emissions from deliveries are offset, and their ‘responsible tree removal service’ means that trees are recycled at the end of the festive season.
+As well as offering sustainable, British, pot-grown trees for you to buy conveniently online, Green Elf will donate £3 for every tree purchased to the charity of your choice from Mind, Great Ormond Street Hospital Children’s Charity, Crisis, Age UK or Dog’s Trust.
+Carbon emissions from deliveries In Greater London and beyond are offset, and their ‘responsible tree removal service’ means that trees are either composted or up-cycled at the end of the festive season.
 What’s more, they are currently prioritising their job opportunities for out of work musicians and entertainers, too.

 Sustainably sourcing its trees through NeedleFresh – a grower which minimises its use of pesticides to protect flora, fauna and waterways – On Cloud Pine promises at least two trees will be planted for every one cut down.
 Fuel emissions are offset and the brand is committed to using exclusively electric vehicles in the next three years.
 What’s more, it also partners with The Royal Parks charity, so by buying through On Cloud Pine you’ll be helping protect London’s green spaces.